 - 78.1 High school soccer shall be played under the rules of the National Federation of State High School Associations, as modified by the MIAA. - 78.1.1 Any red or yellow card issued to a high school player/coach must be reported on the MIAA Soccer Infraction Score Sheet and enter them on the MIAA Soccer Infraction reporting form found on the MIAA Soccer page.
-(Please see Rule 78.2.17 for infraction reporting requirements). - 78.1.2 The official time of the contest may be kept on a scoreboard timer or on a sideline table when competing teams mutually agree, or as directed by a league/conference. - 78.1.3 Shin guards must be worn by all players during contests and practices. - 78.1.4 Soccer players are not allowed to wear shoes with metal cleats, or any metal on the cleat.

-- 78.1.5 Mouth guards are highly recommended for all soccer players while on the field. - 78.1.6 The home team shall wear dark jerseys and socks, and the visiting team shall wear white or light jerseys and socks.
+(Please see Rule 78.2.17 for infraction reporting requirements). - 78.1.2 The official time of the contest may be kept on a scoreboard timer or on a sideline table when competing teams mutually agree, or as directed by a league/conference. - 78.1.3 Shin guards must be worn by all players during contests and practices. - 78.1.4 Soccer players are not allowed to wear shoes with metal cleats, or any metal on the cleat. - 78.1.5 Mouth guards are highly recommended for all soccer players while on the field. - 78.1.6 The home team shall wear dark jerseys and socks, and the visiting team shall wear white or light jerseys and socks.
+Each school may determine the color of its team's shorts at its own discretion. - 78.2 Sportsmanship - 78.2.1 All leagues/conferences must conduct a pre-season meeting for all head soccer coaches to review sportsmanship goals and objectives.

-78.2 Sportsmanship

-- 78.2.1 All leagues/conferences must conduct a pre-season meeting for all head soccer coaches to review sportsmanship goals and objectives. - 78.2.2 Regarding "incidental" use of vulgar or profane language, the referee must caution (yellow card) a player/coach who uses incidental vulgar or profane language. - 78.2.3 Referees are encouraged to use yellow cards to help manage the contest. - 78.2.4 Any player who receives a yellow card shall be replaced and shall not reenter the contest until the next opportunity for substitution occurs. - 78.2.5 A player committing a second yellow card infraction in the same contest receives a red card.
+- 78.2.2 Regarding "incidental" use of vulgar or profane language, the referee must caution (yellow card) a player/coach who uses incidental vulgar or profane language. - 78.2.3 Referees are encouraged to use yellow cards to help manage the contest. - 78.2.4 Any player who receives a yellow card shall be replaced and shall not reenter the contest until the next opportunity for substitution occurs. - 78.2.5 A player committing a second yellow card infraction in the same contest receives a red card.
 There are no exceptions.
-It should be reported as only a red card (not two yellows or a yellow and a red). - 78.2.6 Any player who receives a red card is ejected from the contest and shall be suspended from further participation for the next contest; if a player receives a second red card within the same season, the player is suspended from further participation in that contest and the next contest, unless both red cards are for flagrant unsportsmanlike (see rule 78.2.7). - 78.2.7 The receipt of two red cards for fighting or for flagrant unsportsmanlike behavior in the same season will result in a one-year suspension in all Fall sports (from the date of the second offense). - 78.2.8 Any team whose players/coaches receive collectively a total of more than four red cards during the regular season shall not qualify for the MIAA tournament (See rule 78.2.10). - 78.2.9 After a combination of five red cards, subsequent violations will result in a team forfeiture of the next MIAA contest.
+It should be reported as only a red card (not two yellows or a yellow and a red). - 78.2.6 Any player who receives a red card is ejected from the contest and shall be suspended from further participation for the next contest; if a player receives a second red card within the same season, the player is suspended from further participation in that contest and the next contest, unless both red cards are for flagrant unsportsmanlike (see rule 78.2.7). - 78.2.7 The receipt of two red cards for fighting or for flagrant unsportsmanlike behavior in the same season will result in a one-year suspension in all Fall sports (from the date of the second offense). - 78.2.8 After a combination of five red cards, subsequent violations will result in a team forfeiture of the next MIAA contest.
 These penalties will carry over to the next season should the violation occur in the final contest of the season.

-78.2.10 For purposes of obtaining tournament eligibility:
+78.2.9 For purposes of obtaining tournament eligibility: